Panmen/trexeme/README.md

-# trexeme
+# Trexeme

-An interpreter for an educational programming language
+This is an interpreter for the educational programming language used in Greek high schools.